MatuaDoc/OnslowCollege.github.io/11dit/design/implications.md

      - This section links the accessibility implication to an end user group, students at Onslow College.
  - 🟢 **Addressing**: I will try to make my website accessible by using clear and easy to read fonts at sizes that are comfortable for low-vision users.
 I will also use colours that are suitable so that the text can be easily read against the background colour.
      - This section explains how the design will ensure that the website is accessible.

+## Activity 1

+For the following project description, 🟥 define, 🔶 link, and 🟢 address the following implications:

+- privacy
+- intellectual property

+### Project description

+You are to create a website that allows Onslow College coaches to upload photographs of sporting events, tag the students, and post scores.
+This will allow students, whānau, and the wider community (including competing schools' coaches, students, etc.) to follow how the school is doing.

+# Task

+Identify **at least two** (2) relevant implications for your chosen website, its requirements, purpose, and end users.
+Then 🟥 define, 🔶 link, and 🟢 address them in your portfolio.